MobyAshouri/YT-2-MP4/README.md

 Shift+Right Click the directory in file explorer and hit "Open PowerShell window here".
 Then type the following to install dependencies:

 `pip install -r requirements.txt`

+Downloaded files go to 'Downloads' folder.
+There is currently no way to change this within this program.